- Category: Rubbish and recycling

 - Avoid food waste - about one third of the food we buy gets thrown away and most of this could have been eaten.
 To find useful tips on the storage of food, tantalising recipes and advice on portion sizes visit the Love Food Hate Waste website.
 This will also save you money.

 - Avoid plastic carrier bags - use cloth bags or a "bag-for-life" when you go shopping.
-Try to keep a few reuseable shopping bags in your car, next to your door or in your handbag
+Try to keep a few reusable shopping bags in your car, next to your door or in your handbag

 - Drink tap water rather than bottled water to reduce the number of plastic bottles